Shukryy/TheCakeCottage_CCSD/README.md

 ### Customer Features:
 - **Browse Cakes**: View all available cakes, with the option to search by type, price, and popularity.
-- **Product Details**: Customers can click on individual cakes to see detailed descriptions, ingredients, and images.
+- **Product Details**: Customers can click on individual cakes to see details.
 - **Add to Cart**: Select cakes to add to the shopping cart and manage quantities.
 - **Checkout & Orders**: Complete the purchase process by placing orders, providing customer information, and selecting payment options.